hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-practitioner-intro.md

 - When constructing an address:
   - an international address can be represented using the core [Address](http://hl7.org/fhir/R4/datatypes.html#Address) data type
   - an Australian address can be represented using the [Australian Address](StructureDefinition-au-address.html) data type profile
-- A tertiary qualification or professional membership is represented by `Practitioner.qualification`
+- A tertiary qualification or professional membership (e.g. Ahpra) is represented by `Practitioner.qualification`
   - If none of the codes from the preferred value set are suitable then at least text should be sent in `Practitioner.qualification.code`